Estadio BBVA

-Estadio BBVA, formerly known as Estadio BBVA Bancomer, is an association football stadium located in Guadalupe, Greater Monterrey, Nuevo León, Mexico.
+Estadio BBVA (formerly known as Estadio BBVA Bancomer) is an association football stadium located in Guadalupe, a suburb east of Monterrey, Nuevo León, Mexico.
 Dubbed "El Gigante de Acero" (lit.
 'The steel giant'), it replaced the Estadio Tecnológico as the home of C.F.
 Monterrey, ending the club's 63-year tenure at that venue.
+Its name is branded after the Spanish bank BBVA, and specifically its Mexican branch BBVA Mexico.

-The stadium was inaugurated on 2 August 2015 with the eighth edition of the Eusébio Cup, where Monterrey defeated Benfica 3–0.
-The stadium is expected to host matches for the 2026 FIFA World Cup.
+Opened in 2015, the stadium was inaugurated on 2 August with the eighth edition of the Eusébio Cup, where Monterrey defeated Benfica 3–0.
+During the 2026 FIFA World Cup, it hosted four matches and was temporarily known as Estadio Monterrey during the tournament.

 Design

-The stadium was developed by C.F.
-Monterrey owner FEMSA.
-It was designed by multinational architecture firm Populous along with the Mexican firm VFO.
+Developed by C.F.
+Monterrey owner FEMSA, it was designed by multinational architecture firm Populous, along with the Mexican firm VFO.
 Federico Velasco along with Populous, were the lead designers for the project.
 Construction began in August 2011 and was completed in July 2015.

-The stadium was opened in 2015 with a capacity of 51,000 people, making it the fourth largest in Mexico.
+The venue opened in 2015 with a capacity of 51,000, making it the fourth largest in Mexico.
 Built at a cost of US$200 million, it was the most expensive stadium in Mexico at the time of its construction.
 The owners soon added more seats, expanding the capacity to 53,500 in 2016.
 It has a grass surface, suites, a club-themed restaurant, a club lounge, and high-end interior and exterior design.
 The inclination of the grandstand is 34 degrees, and the distance between the field and seats is the minimum allowed by FIFA, providing closeness to the action.

 Estadio BBVA received a silver certification from the Leadership in Energy and Environmental Design for its sustainable design.
 It was the first football stadium in North America to earn the certification.